 DIY Lunar New Year crafts and baking at home

 Holidays at home are also the perfect time to do some home crafting with the family.
 You’re rushing the whole year, so let’s ditch that To Do list and get zen.
-Even if you are not the arts and crafty type, you will surprise everyone (including yourself) with these yummy baked rats and cool Lunar New Year lanterns.
+Even if you are not the arts and crafty type, you will surprise everyone (including yourself) with these cute cow plates or these cool Lunar New Year lanterns.

 Chúc mừng năm mới!